NX0S/Seelen-ui/readme.md

 </p>

 ## Getting Started
-1. download rosepiné.zip (recommended) and install the included fonts OR install via Seelen-ui resource store
+1. download rosepiné.zip (recommended) and install the included fonts

 2.In your roaming folder in appdata navigate to the Seelenui folder